 Customers expect their orders to arrive on time and in perfect condition.
 However, many factors that impact shipping are out of your control, such as poor weather conditions, too much demand on the carrier, or mistreatment of the package on the journey.

-One solution is insurance — but is it worth it?
+One solution is shipping insurance — but is it worth it?
 After all, you’ll be adding to your shipping expenses.
 However, when you don’t use insurance, your risk of losses are high if something does go wrong.

 There are several reasons why insuring shipments is the right way to go for any company that is delivering products.
 Whether you’re a dedicated eCommerce business or shipping items is just one of the services you offer, there are numerous benefits to insuring your cargo.